kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 spec:
   # clusterName is required to associate this MachineHealthCheck with a particular cluster
   clusterName: capi-quickstart
-  # (Optional) maxUnhealthy prevents further remediation if the cluster is already partially unhealthy
-  maxUnhealthy: 40%
+  # selector is used to determine which Machines should be health checked
+  selector:
+    matchLabels:
+      nodepool: nodepool-0
+  # checks are the checks that are used to evaluate if a Machine is healthy.
+  checks:
       # (Optional) nodeStartupTimeout determines how long a MachineHealthCheck should wait for
       # a Node to join the cluster, before considering a Machine unhealthy.
       # Defaults to 10 minutes if not specified.
       # Set to 0 to disable the node startup timeout.
       # Disabling this timeout will prevent a Machine from being considered unhealthy when
       # the Node it created has not yet registered with the cluster.
 This can be useful when
       # Nodes take a long time to start up or when you only want condition based checks for
       # Machine health.
-  nodeStartupTimeout: 10m
-  # selector is used to determine which Machines should be health checked
-  selector:
-    matchLabels:
-      nodepool: nodepool-0
+      nodeStartupTimeoutSeconds: 600

       # Conditions to check on Nodes for matched Machines, if any condition is matched for the duration of its timeout, the Machine is considered unhealthy
       unhealthyNodeConditions:
       - type: Ready
         status: Unknown
-    timeout: 300s
+        timeoutSeconds: 300
       - type: Ready
         status: "False"
-    timeout: 300s
+        timeoutSeconds: 300
       unhealthyMachineConditions:
       - type: "Ready"
         status: Unknown
-    timeout: 300s
+        timeoutSeconds: 300
       - type: "Ready"
         status: "False"
-    timeout: 300s
+        timeoutSeconds: 300
+  # remediation configures if and how remediation is triggered if a Machine is unhealthy.
+  remediation:
+    triggerIf:
+      # (Optional) unhealthyLessThanOrEqualTo prevents further remediation if the cluster is already partially unhealthy
+      unhealthyLessThanOrEqualTo: 40%
 ```

 Use this example as the basis for defining a MachineHealthCheck for control plane nodes managed via